Reach-Robotics/reach_robotics_sdk/.docsrc/source/index.rst

    * Python/C/C++ - 1 hour of engineering support included with any core or comprehensive support package.
    * ROS2 Foxy - paid-for support only for Alpha 5, Bravo 5 and Bravo 7 standard configurations.

-   The prices of supplementary support packages are dependent upon scope of request.
+   The prices of supplementary support packages are dependent upon the scope of the request.

 Documentation
 =====================